The H-Man: Release

 Drive-in advertisement from 1959 for The H-Man and co-feature, The Woman Eater.

 The H-Man was distributed theatrically in Japan by Toho on June 24, 1958.

-The film was released theatrically in the United States by Columbia Pictures with an English-language dub and 79-minute running time.
+The film was released theatrically in the United States on June 23, 1959 by Columbia Pictures with an English-language dub and 79-minute running time.
+It played on a double feature with The Woman Eater (1959).

-The original Japanese version of the film focuses a similar amount of time on the drug-running criminals as the activities of the H-Men.
-This was cut in the American film.
+The original Japanese version of the film focuses a similar amount of time on the drug-running criminals as activities of the H-Men.
+This was cut in the English dubbed film.

 Columbia released The H-Man on VHS.
 The film was released on DVD in 2009 in the United States.